Just one step!

 The Velcro fasteners are closed in the order from top to bottom.

-Level 1: For getting the horse's leg used to vibration.
+Level 1: For getting the horse's leg used to the vibration.
 Use this setting once a day for the first week.
 The vibration panel switches off automatically after 10 minutes.

 Level 2: For everyday use.
 Switches off automatically after 20 minutes.